Dillian Whyte

-Dillian Whyte (/ˈdɪlɪən/; born 11 April 1988) is a British professional boxer who has formerly competed as a kickboxer and mixed martial artist.
-He has held the WBC interim heavyweight title twice between 2019 and 2022.
-At regional level he has held multiple heavyweight championships, including the British title from 2016 to 2017.
-As of October 2021, he is ranked as the world's fifth-best active heavyweight by The Ring magazine, and the fourth-best active heavyweight by the Transnational Boxing Rankings Board and BoxRec.
-He has been ranked among BoxRec's top 10 heavyweights since 2016, reaching his career-high ranking of No. 2 at the end of August 2021.
-His knockout-to-win percentage stands at 68%.
+Dillian Whyte (/ˈdɪlɪən/; born 11 April 1988) is a Jamaican-British professional boxer who has formerly competed as a kickboxer and mixed martial artist.
+He held the World Boxing Council (WBC) interim heavyweight title twice between 2019 and 2022.
+At regional level, he has held multiple heavyweight championships, including the British title from 2016 to 2017; and challenged twice for the Commonwealth title, in 2015 and 2025.

 Whyte is also a former kickboxing champion, having held the BIKMA British super-heavyweight title and the European K1 title, and has competed professionally in mixed martial arts.